Last reviewed on October 22, 2024

 Starting a business in Portugal

 To get a Portugal Startup Visa, you should open a startup in collaboration with a leading Portuguese business incubator.
-The incubator can make work in a new country more convenient, for example, help with the documents or provide an office under beneficial terms.
+The incubator can make working in a new country more convenient, for example, by helping with the documents or providing an office under beneficial terms.

 • 5